dtsmith2001/dtsmith2001.github.io/index.md

 Amazon now gives you a two minute warning for spot termination notices.
 Spot instances are only activated or run when the spot price falls below your pre-selected limit.
 When the spot price rises, the instance is terminated.
 Before the instance terminates, you need to save your results, log files, etc.

 There is a [simple way](https://blog.fugue.co/2015-01-06-spot-termination-notices.html) to detect the termination notice.
-However, I'd like to write a Python 3 module that would handle this in a graceful way, including ```job lib.dump``` on my model, save log files, record the record just used in the fit process, etc. That way, the instance could recover on its own and continue the neural network fit.
+And Keras [allows you to save the current state and restore it](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model).
+TensorFlow also allows you to [save and restore](https://stackoverflow.com/questions/33759623/tensorflow-how-to-save-restore-a-model#40765759).
+And [there's a way](https://www.tensorflow.org/programmers_guide/saved_model) to do this from the C++ api as well, although generally a TensorFlow implementation in Python of a neural network will have more lines of code than the corresponding Keras implementation.
+And a Tensorflow implementation in C++ will have more lines of code than the Python implementation.

 # Python